 3 Labor scheduling tips for subcontractors

-It’s almost been a full year since the coronavirus pandemic caused construction sites across the world to be shut down.
+It’s almost been four years since the coronavirus pandemic caused construction sites worldwide to be shut down.
 We’ve come a long way since then, but the impact of the pandemic has continued to be felt, especially when it comes to skilled labor availability.

-As a direct result, general contractors have begun ramping up their self-performing teams.
-While this may be viewed as a negative for subcontractors, it can actually be a good opportunity to evaluate your labor scheduling process, ensure you’re getting the most out of your team, and gain a competitive edge when bidding on contracts.
+As a direct result, general contractors have ramped up their self-performing teams.
+While this may be viewed as a negative for subcontractors, it can be a good opportunity to evaluate your labor scheduling process, ensure you’re getting the most out of your team, and gain a competitive edge when bidding on contracts.

-In this article, we’re going to explore 3 key tips to improve labor scheduling for subcontractors and highlight some of the benefits of automating the labor scheduling process using construction workforce intelligence.
+In this article, we will explore three key tips to improve labor scheduling for subcontractors and highlight some benefits of automating the labor scheduling process using construction workforce intelligence.
 To learn more about workforce intelligence, check out this guide.

 3 labor scheduling tips for subcontractors